sanity-io/swag-store/README.md

 This repo is meant to be an educational reference, this is not meant to be a goto market starter repo for building out custom commerce experiences.
 If you have questions about implementation strategy feel free to raise questions in our [Discord](https://snty.link/community) to start a conversation.

-> **Note:** The `@sanity/frontend-analytics` package referenced by this project is **private** and is not publicly available.
-If you require access, please contact the Sanity team or your project administrator for details on usage and availability.

 ## 🔄 Migration Notes

 ### React Router v7